Best 11 Passwordless Authentication Solutions For Business (2026)

 In 2025, “123456” was still the most common breached password globally, with over six billion stolen credentials captured and analyzed in a single 12-month period.
 Weak passwords cause an estimated 30% of all data breaches, and 78% of the most common passwords can be cracked in under a second.
 Passwordless authentication removes this risk entirely by eliminating passwords from the login process.

 As well as this, research suggests that over 80% of data breaches involve weak or stolen passwords.
-And so, it’s easy to see why organisations are turning towards passwordless methods of authenticating users.
+And so, it’s easy to see why organizations are turning toward passwordless methods of authenticating users.
 But what can be classed as passwordless authentication?

 While we use “passwordless authentication” as an umbrella term, the sub-types within this can be split into what we at Expert Insights consider “semi” passwordless, and “true” passwordless.
 “Semi” passwordless solutions include certain types of Single Sign-On (SSO) and Multi-Factor Authentication (MFA), where the password itself still exists, but where users can log on to all connected accounts password-free via one connected portal, or sign-in using alternative methods of authentication, such as biometrics and authenticator apps.
 “True” passwordless, on the other hand, means that the password itself doesn’t exist; it was never created from the beginning and the user’s account was created using passwordless methods.
 This heavily relies on FIDO2 standards and public-key cryptography to authenticate users.